ornicar/php-git-repo/README.markdown

 It does NOT create a Git repo, but a PHP object to manipulate an existing Git repo.

+## Create a Git repository

+If the Git repository does not exist yet on filesystem, phpGitRepo can create it for you.

+    $repo = phpGitRepo::create('/path/to/the/git/repo');

+It runs `git init` and returns a phpGitRepo object.

 ## Run git commands

 git commands can be run with the same syntax as in the CLI.
 Some examples: